oswida/cyber/docs/en/srd.md

 You could put it this way:

 - if a character performs a risky activity that does not involve other characters (climbing, breaking down a door, hacking an Infosphere node) - a passed test removes the risk of failure
-- if a character performs an action that is actively opposed by another character (outside of combat) - a save eliminates the risk of an opponent interfering with the objective.
+- if (outside of combat) a character performs an action that is actively opposed by another character (PC or NPC) - a save eliminates the risk of an opponent interfering with the objective.

 > Examples:
 >